-This course will introduce the fundamental concepts of the Pharmacist' Patient Care Process (PPCP) and systematic approach to drug information and literature evaluation.
+This course will introduce the fundamental concepts of the Pharmacist Patient Care Process (PPCP) and systematic approach to drug information and literature evaluations.
+Students will learn how to respond to medication and health information requests systematically and the information retrieval processes.
 The commonly used drug information resources that are available both in print and electronically will be discussed.
-Students will begin learning about the top 300 drugs.
-This course will use active learning strategies to help students learn important drug information skills. \Prerequisite: None.
+Students will begin learning general information about the top 200 medications.
+The student will build basic understanding of evidence-based medicine, fundamentals of evaluating primary literature and types of studies that are available.
+This course will use active learning strategies using group projects to help students learn important drug information and literature evaluation skills. \\Prerequisite: None.